reedws/IT3049C/Material/Assignments/3.Rock_Paper_Scissors/index.md

 7. Keep history of selections and winner of each round and display it.
 8. Reset the form after each round
 9. User should be able to start a new game.

-### Guidelines
-* commit your code frequently.
-* Use useful commit messages.
-* Make sure tests pass.
-* at the end of each of the following steps, run the tests to make sure you finished the step correctly.
-* **Don't forget to fill out the self assessment on the README file**.

 ## Instructions
 1. [Setting up the Layout](1.layout)